-Alaska Boy, Five, Left Abandoned In Remote Home, Carries Toddler Half A Mile To Safety
+Alaska Boy, 5, Left Abandoned In Remote Home, Carries Toddler Half A Mile To Safety

 This week, Alaska state troopers received a call from a concerned neighbor, asking authorities to do a welfare check on two young boys in Venetie, a remote village of 175 people about 155 miles north of Fairbanks.
 So remote is the village that officials had to charter a plane to even get there.

-What they found horrified them: two young boys, one five-years-old and the other 18-months-old, both suffering from cold-related injuries.
-The story officials pieced together was equally horrifying: it seems the two lads had been left alone in a house by an adult.
+What they found horrified them: two young boys, one five-years-old and the other 18-months-old, both suffering from their exposure to the cold.
+The story officials pieced together was equally horrifying.
+It seems the two lads had been left alone in a house by an adult.
 It’s not clear how long they were left alone in the house; however, the boys left when the power went out and it became too cold for them to stay there.

-Wearing only socks and light clothing, the older boy carried the younger one about half a mile, in extremely dangerous temperatures, about half a mile through the snow to a neighbor’s house.
+Wearing only socks and light clothing, the older boy carried the younger one about half a mile through the snow in extremely dangerous temperatures to get to a neighbor’s house.
 The neighbor called the police.

 Both children received “cold-related injuries,” although what that means, specifically, is unclear.